ionesculiviucristian/arch-setup/README.md

 - [Gimp](https://www.gimp.org): The Free & Open Source Image Editor
 - [git](https://git-scm.com): A free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency
 - [go-yq](https://github.com/mikefarah/yq): yq is a portable command-line YAML, JSON, XML, CSV, TOML and properties processor
+- [ImageMagick](https://imagemagick.org): ImageMagick is a free, open-source software suite, used for editing and manipulating digital images [Source](https://github.com/imagemagick/imagemagick)
 - [jq](https://github.com/jqlang/jq): Command-line JSON processor [Source](https://github.com/jqlang/jq)
 - [KCalc](https://apps.kde.org/kcalc): KCalc has everything you would expect from a scientific calculator
 - [KDE Partition Manager](https://apps.kde.org/partitionmanager): KDE Partition Manager is a utility to help you manage the disks, partitions, and file systems on your computer